Frequently Asked Questions

 Do you offer programs for students with special needs?

 Our program compliments gifted students as well as students with special education needs.
 Our multi-age model and visual teaching methods match those of gifted learners.
 Anytime our students score high on initial assessments, we watch carefully and plan accordingly.
-We find it very easy to accommodate our gifted learners mostly because our lessons are taught using brain-based, visual learning strategies that have been developed by watching how gifted students learn.
-Lower elementary students are provided accelerated instruction within their classroom, while upper elementary students receive instruction in self-contained classrooms where the NCA curriculum is both accelerated and enriched.
+We find it very easy to accommodate our gifted learners mostly because our lessons are taught using brain-based learning strategies that have been developed by watching how gifted students learn.
+Students are provided accelerated instruction within their classroom or receive instruction in self-contained classrooms where the NCA curriculum is both accelerated and enriched.

 What are the North Central Academy hours?